Toenail - Ingrown

 - You can buy this ointment without a prescription.

-- Taking Pressure Off Toenail With a Cotton Ball:
+- Taking Pressure Off Toenail with a Foam Pad or Cotton Ball:

 - Until it heals, try to wear sandals or go barefoot.